 As a result, this workflow makes it very efficient for curators to collect content, including tweets.
 And employee advocacy participants easily review proposed content and amplify the relevant items.

 Curate LinkedIn Articles & Posts

 The second collaboration is with a startup looking at keeping their investors informed more regularly.
 The company regularly publishes updates on LinkedIn, as posts or articles.
 They wanted to collect all these in one place, alongside relevant industry news.

 However, due to the closed nature of LinkedIn, these original pieces of content were difficult to collect and curate.
 The update took care of that, making post curation efficient.

-Like for tweets, Cronycle’s content clipper extension, available for Chrome and Safari, is perfect for collecting LinkedIn articles.
+Like for tweets, Cronycle’s content clipper extension, available for Chrome and Safari, is perfect for collecting LinkedIn articles and profiles (individuals and companies).
 Open the article in LinkedIn, click on the clipper extension icon, select a board and save.

-Within a few seconds, the article appears on your board, with their image.
+Within a few seconds, the article or profile appears on your board, with their image.

-These LinkedIn articles can then be shared like any other article.
+These LinkedIn articles and profiles can then be shared like any other article.